The following are some clinically proven effects of individual ingredients:

 Saw palmetto (Serenoa Repens)

 The healing property of the lipophilic extract of the fruit of the saw palmetto (Serenoa repens) in conjunction with prostate illnesses has long been known.
 Randomized double-blind studies have shown that saw palmetto extract is effective with benign prostate enlargement at a dose of 320 mg per day and that it greatly improves urinary and bladder function.
 The maximum, as well as the average urinary flow rate improved upon taking this extract.
 In comparison to the usual synthetic substances containing finasteride, saw palmetto has at least the same effectiveness with fewer side effects, is better tolerated, and the treatment is also much more cost-effective.
 Saw palmetto research has concentrated on its application in prostate treatment.
-Aside from positive effects on benign prostate issues, saw palmetto also has a proven effect in conjunction with prostate cancer.
-It hinders, fr instance, cell proliferation in prostate cancer tissue and supports the normal programmedcell death (apoptosis) of cancer cells.
+Aside from positive effects on benign prostate issues, saw palmetto also has a proven effect in conjunction with prostate problems.
+It hinders, for instance, cell proliferation in prostate tissue and supports the normal programmedcell death (apoptosis) of cells.

 Recently ginsenosid and saponin, the pharmacological properties in ginseng root, have been used in Europe, although the healing properties of the ginseng root in conjunction with numerous diseases have been long known primarily in China and other Asiatic countries.

-The substance saponin in particular inhibits breast and prostate cancer cells, In prostate carcinoma, it suppresses the PSA value.
+The substance saponin in particular inhibits breast and prostate cells, In prostate carcinoma, it suppresses the PSA value.
 It also has a positive influence on androgen receptors and on the enzyme 5- alpha-reductase.

 Baikal Skullcap (Scutellaria baicalensis)